-At this time, surgery is the only cure for cataracts.
+Cataract surgery is the only complete cure for cataracts.
 However, in the short term, your doctor may suggest you submit to regular eye exams and correct your vision with a stronger eyeglass or contact lens prescription in lieu of cataract surgery.
 In these cases, your doctor will only recommend surgery once your cataracts compromise your quality of life and ability to perform everyday tasks like reading, watching television, and driving at night

 Some patients may need cataract surgery if they suffer from age-related macular degeneration or diabetic retinopathy.
 By having surgery even if your cataracts have yet to affect your eyesight, you will be able to receive treatment for these more serious conditions sooner.

 The timing of cataract surgery can depend largely on the individual patient.
 If vision impairment from cataracts is negatively affecting your day to day life, it might be time to consider cataract surgery.

 An eye surgeon numbs the nerves in and around your eye with a local anesthetic.
 Then, after making a small incision, the surgeon removes the cataract-clouded lens and replaces it with a new intraocular lens made of plastic, silicone, or acrylic.
 The incision is then closed, concluding an outpatient operation that typically takes under 15 minutes.
 Over the course of the recovery process, the intraocular lens fuses with the eye and becomes a permanent part of the eye’s structure.